 I was always a fangirl of Keen but in Costa Rica they are a must have during rainy season.

 If you have no idea what I’m talking about, Keen makes these breathable sandal/hiking shoe things that are a life changer in Costa Rica.
 When you are hiking here you will likely want something lightweight because it is so hot.

 You will also want something that can get wet and dries quickly, especially for rainy season.

 To be honest, even in dry season these are the only shoes I wear for hiking.

 Chacos also makes similar shoes if you want one more option.

 However, I also suggest having a waterproof bag.
-These are great for the beach.
+These are great for the beach or hiking.
 You can get very affordable ones on Amazon.

 We also like having waterproof covers for our phones.
 This allows us to take pictures while in the rain and not having to worry about our phones getting wet.

 Bug spray is a necessity for Costa Rica no matter when you travel, but mosquitos tend to be particularly bad during the rainy season.
 Typically you won’t have too much of a problem during the day, but once the sun goes down the mosquitos come out in full force.

 I suggest bringing bug spray from home because it tends to be more expensive to buy it here.